 Although crime is low, distractions are many and pick pocketing a risk that is easy to avoid with an anti-theft bag.
 Always stay alert and keep your belongings safe with one the many bags that have been designed for these specific type of situations.

-Slash-proof bags designed for extra safety.
+Slash-proof, anti-theft bags are designed for extra safety.
 Alternatively, a cross-body bag that is always zipped and in front of you should work.

 There are so many easy targets available in crowded places that, as soon as you make yourself a more difficult one, you raise the barrier for the average thief.
 Below are some of the best anti-theft bags.